TikTok: The Greatest Threat to American Democracy since Facebook

 TikTok also admitted to censoring and suppressing videos from disabled, queer, and fat people.
 Their reason?
 To prevent online bullying.
 With this type of power, they have the ability to suppress protests and global movements.
 They have the ability to influence elections.

 The future of TikTok

-Censoring and banning social media this openly in the U.S. sets a dangerous precedent.
-While TikTok is appearing to be dangerous, we can’t expect or assume the average citizen is fully informed on the associated risks with the app.
-One thing is explicitly clear: advancements in technology have outpaced measures to protect the privacy of people.
+Censoring and banning social media in the U.S. sets a dangerous precedent.
+But, while TikTok appears to be dangerous, we can’t assume the average citizen is fully informed on the associated risks with the app.
+One thing is clear: advancements in technology have outpaced measures to protect the privacy of people.

 Do we need government intervention?
 Does the government bear a responsibility to protect its citizens or do the citizens have the right to decide for themselves?

 I don’t have the answers — I just know I dislike both scenarios.